algosup/2022-2023-project-4-game-design-Team-6/Documents/TechnicalSpecifications.md

 ### 3.2.1.
 Towers

 Towers are the first type of cards.
 The player will have to place them on the map, and they will automatically attack enemies.
 There are 5 different towers, each one with their own characteristics.
 The player will have to be careful when placing them, because they have a range, and if they are too far from the enemies, they won't be able to attack them, but also because the player won't be able to destroy them after they have been placed.
-The towers will have different mana cost, based on their DPS, and on their cost efficiency, which is the ratio between the cost of the tower and its DPS.
+The towers will have different ink cost, based on their DPS, and on their cost efficiency, which is the ratio between the cost of the tower and its DPS.
 The towers range are based on a circle, and the towers will attack the closest enemy in their circle.
 The player will only be able to place towers during the setup phase, before the next wave of enemies.
 Once a tower is placed it will stay on the map until the end of the game, and the card will disappear from the player's hand.

 <br/>

 ### 3.2.2.
-Mana
+Ink

-Mana is the resource used to play cards, the player will get 6 mana at the beginning of each turn.
-Every unspent mana will be added to the player's mana pool at the end of the turn, the maximum mana amount that the player can have is 10.
+Ink is the resource used to play cards, the player will get its ink refilled at the beginning of each turn.
+Every unspent ink will be added to the player's ink pool at the end of the turn, the maximum ink amount that the player can have is 10.
+The player starts with 3 ink, which means that the player player will reach the maximum ink amount at the end of the 7th turn.

 <br/>